cloudops/cloudmc-standard-kb/en/basic-concepts/main-cloud.ca-entities.md

 A **user** is a person that accesses the cloud.ca console to manage virtual resources.

 A **role** is a named collection of permissions within an organization.
 A user may be assigned multiple roles (which are additive) to determine what can be accessed in the cloud.ca console.
-See [Role-based Access Control](rbac.md) to learn more about this concept.
+See [Role-based access controls](../administration/rbac.md) to learn more about this concept.

 A **service** is an abstraction through which a user provision and interacts with his virtual resources.